JuliaTrustworthyAI/LaplaceRedux.jl/README.md

 ![](https://raw.githubusercontent.com/pat-alt/LaplaceRedux.jl/main/docs/src/tutorials/www/posterior_predictive_mlp.png)

-## Limitations.
+## Limitations

 This library currently offers native support only for models composed and trained in Flux.
-It is also limited to binary classification problems.
+It is also limited to binary classification problems and still lacks support for hyperparameter tuning.
 Finally, it also requires additional testing.